pcdslab/TurboBC/README.md

 # Install
 Instructions to install and compile the code:

 1. Download the software: git clone https://github.com/pcdslab/TurboBC.git.
 The graphData folder contains some examples of Matrix Market files.
+You may add more files from https://suitesparse-collection-website.herokuapp.com.
 2. Compile the code with the Makefile in the TurboBC folder.
 Please set the library and include directories paths on the Makefile available for your particular   machine.

 # Run